 MMD is delighted to announce a new initiative in partnership with The Other Palace:

-MUSICAL BITES is a ‘tasting menu’ of four exciting new British musicals in development.
+MUSICAL BITES is a ‘tasting menu’ of four exciting new musicals in development.
 Audiences will see 15 minutes of each work, staged and choreographed – getting a ‘bite’ of these pieces by innovative new writers.
 Audiences can interact with the creative teams via The Other Palace’s innovative feedback app.

 The evening is co-produced by MMD and The Other Palace with Rob Hartmann.